Please Note: We may receive commissions on purchases made from our chosen links.

 Church Camera Placement Using Multiple Cameras

-There are 2 positions you can add to your production along the side of the sanctuary.
-If you place your church cameras about half way down on either side of your sanctuary you can get some great shots.
+There are two positions you can add to your production along the side of the sanctuary.
+If you place your church cameras about halfway down on either side of your sanctuary, you can get some great shots.
 Not only can you give a side view of your speaker or worship team, but you can also pan across the congregation as well to get some great side shots.

 This will give the impression that the viewer is sitting right in the church.
-It is a great camera placement for those that like to feel they are right there in the building participating in the service.
+It is an excellent camera placement for those that like to feel they are right there in the building participating in the service.

 The final place you can put your church video camera is behind the speaker on the platform itself pointing out towards the sanctuary.
 This will give you the ability to have a different angle if your pastor or worship leader likes to move around a lot.

-It also gives you the ability to capture the reactions of the congregation when especially moving moments are happening.
+It also gives you the ability to capture the reactions of the congregation when exceptionally moving moments are happening.